-- Certain types of cancers – such as colorectal cancers (which can cause iron deficiency by chronic blood loss into the gut), blood/bone marrow cancers and cancers that spread to the bone marrow.1
+- Certain types of cancers – such as colorectal and stomach cancers (which can cause iron deficiency by chronic blood loss into the gut).1

-- Side effects of cancer and its’ treatment – these can often cause vomiting and nausea and poor appetite, which can result in low levels of iron in the diet.1
+- Side effects of cancer and its treatment – these can often cause diarrhoea, vomiting and nausea and poor appetite, which can result in low levels of iron in the diet.1

 Some people with mild iron deficiency anaemia may not notice symptoms straight away, however typical signs and symptoms include: 5,6